Effective and Meaningful Leadership Evaluation Comments: Creating Leadership In-House

 - You have shown hesitancy when making decisions, particularly when bound by tight deadlines.

 - You often struggle to make decisions on time, even when they are relatively minor decisions.

-- You do not show a willingness to take ideas and feedback from others into consideration in the decision-making process.
+- You do not show a willingness to consider ideas and feedback from others in the decision-making process.

 Leadership Evaluation Comments Regarding Team Building

-- You have shown exemplary team-building capabilities across the board.
+- You have shown superior team-building capabilities across the board.

 - You regularly help people from different backgrounds and cultures work together in a cohesive, collaborative way.